Nandan108/dto-toolkit/README.md

   - Based on the `@Symfony` rule set
   - Aligned `=>` for better readability
   - Disallows implicit loose comparisons (`==`, `!=`)
+- Commit message style: conventional, with details if any

 ---